-Step 3 Preview your files from the list of lost files, select files you wish to retrieve and click Recover.
+Step 3 Preview your files from the list of lost files, select the files you wish to retrieve and click Recover.

 If your Seagate Backup Plus hard drive is still covered by warranty, you should have a complimentary Seagate Rescue Plan.
 This means you can recover your lost data, including pictures, videos, music, etc. using your hard drive warranty card.
-Seagate will recover the data for you from the drive and send it to you through their online cloud storage system or in a new external drive.
+Seagate data rescue will recover the files for you from the drive and send it to you through their online cloud storage system or in a new external drive.